 Students desiring to take special instruction outside the College must request permission from their academic advisor and must be authorized by the Registrar.
 This permission needs to be granted for each course.
-A Transient Student Letter may be obtained from the Registrar's Office.
+A Transient Student Letter should be requested from the Registrar by completing the Transient Student Form electronically.